Schwibbogen: Background

-The development of the schwibbogen arch is closely related to the mining traditions of the ore mountains.
+The name Schwibbogen ([ʃʋəb'boːɡən]) is from the Middle High German swiboge, "to hover".
+The development of the schwibbogen arch is closely related to the mining traditions of the Ore Mountains.
 It most likely developed as a candle holder made from metal for the Christmas shift (Mettenschicht), a common dinner celebrated by miners, the mining foreman (Steiger) and the smith who had been responsible for the mining tools throughout the year.
 It bears symbols commonly associated with the life and wishes of the miners.

 The most famous design was created by Paula Jordan in 1937 for a show in Schwarzenberg.
 It depicted the three main sources of income of the people in the region in the 18th and 19th century.
 Thus the schwibbogen showed apart from some traditional symbols; two miners, a wood carver, a bobbin lace maker, a Christmas Tree, two miner's hammers, two crossed swords, and an angel.
 It holds seven candles.
 Contrary to popular belief the candle holder was always associated with Christmas.
 The light symbolizes the longing of the miners who didn't see the daylight in winter for weeks sometimes due to their long working hours below the surface.
 During the Christmas shift, the lights may also have represented the safety lamps of all the comrades from the mining team who had completed the year of dangerous work in the mine.